potatoeggy/eifueo/docs/sph3u7.md

 ### Error bars

 Error bars represent the uncertainty of the data, typically representing that data point's standard deviation, and can be both horizontal or vertical.
+A data point with uncertain values is written as $(x ± \Delta x, y ± \Delta y)$

 <img src="/resources/images/error-bars.png" width=600>(Source: Kognity)</img>

-!!! note
-    On a graph, a data point with uncertain values is written as $(x ± \Delta x, y ± \Delta y)$

 ### Uncertainty of gradient and intercepts